wp-plugins/ewww-image-optimizer/readme.txt

 3. Bulk optimization page.
 You can optimize all your images at once and resume a previous bulk optimization.
 This is very useful for existing blogs that have lots of images.

 == Changelog ==

+= 1.3.3 =
+* use finfo functions in PHP 5.3+ instead of deprecated mime_content_type
+* use shell_exec() to make calls to jpegtran more secure and avoid output redirection
+* added bulk action to optimize multiple galleries on the manage galleries page - FlAGallery
+* added bulk action to optimize multiple images on the manage images page - FlAGallery

+= 1.3.2 =
+* fixed: forgot to apply gzip fix to NextGEN and FlAGallery

+= 1.3.1 =
+* fixed: turning off gzip for Apache broke bulk operations

 = 1.3.0 =
 * support for GRAND FlAGallery (flash album gallery)